digicas/edutime-library-android/docs/sdk-api.md

 ## Mission

-Allows access to states activities to the EduSDK backend.
+Allows access to states activities to the EduTimeSdk backend.
 It provides itself the information needed for making useful statistics and reporting on currency gained through the excercise.

 Please note that it has to be called at the very start and very end of the excercise to compute the time it took to complete the task.